vg103/Global_Healthcare/docs/functional_spec.md

 ### Data Sources
 to be merged over country, which is a field in all of the below datasets
 - [Institute for Health Metrics and Evaluation](https://vizhub.healthdata.org/gbd-results/)
-- build a sheet using data from this document [International Profiles of Health Care Systems](https://www.commonwealthfund.org/sites/default/files/2020-12/International_Profiles_of_Health_Care_Systems_Dec2020.pdf)
 - [WHO Global Health Workforce Data](https://www.who.int/data/gho/data/themes/topics/health-workforce)